 Help us improve our prizes database.
 Contact us if you have more information.

-“So, as our mutual friend, Rex arranged a lunch for us to meet, following which Margaret and I spent a number of delightful mornings at the Whitlams’ apartment chatting as we drank coffee and ate biscuits while I attempted to draw.
+‘So our mutual friend Rex arranged a lunch for us to meet, following which Margaret and I spent a number of delightful mornings at the Whitlams’ apartment chatting as we drank coffee and ate biscuits while I attempted to draw.
 The resulting portrait was hung in the 2003 Archibald Prize.
-However, I always intended to achieve a second, more successful painting of her.”
+However, I always intended to achieve a second, more successful painting of her.’

 Born in London in 1956, Harding came to Australia in 1965.
 He began his career as an animator, illustrator and painter but has painted full-time since 2000.
 He has had regular solo exhibitions since 1992 and was a finalist in the Archibald every year between 1994 and 2006, winning in 2001 with a portrait of John Bell as King Lear.
-He was Commended in 1998 for a portrait of Margaret Olley and Highly Commended in 2005 for a painting of Robert Dickerson, which also won the People’s Choice.
-He won the Dobell Drawing Prize in 2001 and has also been a finalist in the Wynne, Sulman and Doug Moran National Portrait Prize.
+He was highly commended in 1998 for a portrait of Margaret Olley and in 2005 for a painting of Robert Dickerson, which also won the People’s Choice.
+He won the Dobell Drawing Prize in 2001 and has also been a finalist in the Wynne and Sulman Prizes and Doug Moran National Portrait Prize.